• Skip to main content

 But is this really true?

-According to recent research, that old way of thinking may not be fact as much as it is fiction…
+According to research, that old way of thinking may not be fact as much as it is fiction…

-To start things off, a 2010 meta-analysis of over 300,000 subjects found no statistically significant connection between saturated fat intake and stroke, coronary heart disease, or cardiovascular disease (including hypertension and heart attack).
+To start things off, a meta-analysis of over 300,000 subjects found no statistically significant connection between saturated fat intake and stroke, coronary heart disease, or cardiovascular disease (including hypertension and heart attack).

-Similarly, a 2015 review found that saturated fats were not associated with cardiovascular disease, coronary heart disease, all-cause mortality, ischemic stroke, or type 2 diabetes.
+Similarly, a review found that saturated fats were not associated with cardiovascular disease, coronary heart disease, all-cause mortality, ischemic stroke, or type 2 diabetes.
 The intake of trans fats, however, were associated with all-cause mortality and cardiovascular disease.

+Another review presented mixed results on whether or not saturated fats had a negative effect on metabolic and cardiovascular health.
 Amongst the mixed results they did find that replacing saturated fats with unsaturated fats (like omega-3s) could have a positive effect but replacing saturated fats with carbohydrates had no positive effect.

-Another review (2010) tied the consumption of processed meats, but not unprocessed red meat, to higher rates of diabetes and coronary heart disease.
+Another review tied the consumption of processed meats, but not unprocessed red meat, to higher rates of diabetes and coronary heart disease.
 They found that processed meat intake was associated with a 42% increased risk for coronary heart disease, while there was no such connection between red meat and heart disease.

-Saturated and unsaturated fats are fine to consume but trans fats are the kind you want to stay away from.
+The takeaway: Saturated and unsaturated fats are fine to consume but trans fats are the kind you want to stay away from.

 The health risks of consuming trans fats aren’t exactly breaking news to anyone, but research continues to show just how bad they really are, especially for diabetics.